 Supply Planning with MRP, DRP and APS Software

 Screenshots and examples from JDA, SAP, Demand Works and Barloworld, PlanetTogether, and MATLAB (PlanetTogether is not a supply planning system, but is used in the book to demonstrate heuristic adjusted optimization.
-MATLAB is used to demonstrate the use of an external optimizer.)
+MATLAB is used to illustrate the use of an external optimizer.)

 “Enterprise software solutions for materials requirement planning (MRP), distribution requirement planning (DRP), and advanced planning and scheduling (APS) can be powerful tools— if you know how to use them.
 This book explains five different supply planning methods and how they are incorporated into various supply planning applications.
 It also covers constraint-based and reorders point planning, backward and forward consumption, scheduling, and simulation.

 Key Takeaways: Supply chain managers will learn how to choose the right supply planning method for their operations, avoid common supply planning software implementation issues, and configure software solutions for maximum effectiveness.” – Inbound Logistics Magazine